pagkly/Zed/Investopedia/Investing/Company's Earnings.md

 Some companies attempt to sway investors by prominently displaying their earnings on their [financial](https://www.investopedia.com/articles/professionals/092415/career-advice-financial-analyst-vsresearch-analyst.asp) statements in order to hide deficiencies reported lower down that reveal weaknesses like dubious accounting practices or an unanticipated drop in sales.
 These companies are said to have a poor or weak [quality of earnings](https://www.investopedia.com/terms/q/qualityofearnings.asp).

-The earnings per share number may also be inflated with share [buybacks](https://www.investopedia.com/terms/b/buyback.asp) or other methods of changing the number of shares outstanding.
+The [[EPS|earnings per share]] number may also be inflated with share [buybacks](https://www.investopedia.com/terms/b/buyback.asp) or other methods of changing the number of shares outstanding.
 Companies can do this by repurchasing shares with retained earnings or debt to make it appear as if they are generating greater profits per outstanding share.

 Other companies may purchase a smaller company with a higher P/E ratio to [bootstrap](https://www.investopedia.com/terms/b/bootstrap.asp) their own numbers into favorable territory.